Reclaim your magic.

-I am a non-binary, neurodivergent, lived experience practitioner, who has sought my own therapeutic and coaching support for mental health care.
+I am a nonbinary, neurodivergent, lived-experience practitioner who has sought my own therapy and coaching support.
 I am an unwilling member of the Dead Parents Club and a survivor of the suicide of a loved one.
-Creativity has been the lifeboat that has carried me through my own grief, and I work in the space where community care and craft overlap.

 What kind of a life would you like to create?